 - Mouse movement skills

-- Storyline paired with activity for slower pace
+- Storyline paired with activity for a slower pace

 - Repetition of the selected color name